 Nicole Sullivan counsels clients regarding worldwide portfolio management and strategic development.
 Her practice involves domestic and international patent drafting and prosecution focused primarily in biotechnology, pharmaceutical, bioengineering biologics, and life sciences.
 Her practice also involves due diligence investigations as well as freedom to operate and patentability opinions.
 In addition, her practice also includes Hatch-Waxman litigations and the inter partes reexaminations.

-Prior to becoming a patent agent, Nicole was a scientific advisor at an international patent law firm and a senior research scientist at Wyeth Pharmaceuticals, where she worked in research and development in the Department of Pain's Molecular Pharmacology Group.
-In this position, she served as a program leader for two drug discovery targets.
+Prior to practicing law, Nicole was a scientific advisor at an international patent law firm, and a senior research scientist at Wyeth Pharmaceuticals.
+At Wyeth she worked in research and development in the Department of Pain's Molecular Pharmacology Group and served as a program leader for two drug discovery targets.

 Nicole is co-author of several peer-reviewed scientific articles and has presented her research at national and regional scientific conferences.
 She also received a Pharmaceutical Research and Manufacturers of America Foundation's Advanced Predoctoral Fellowship in Pharmacology/Toxicology to support her predoctoral thesis work.

 Nicole's pharmacology and industry background allows her to understand and assist industry clients with complex legal and scientific issues.

 - Pharmaceutical companies — domestic and international patent prosecution for both small and large molecule technologies; counseling; development of a global patent prosecution strategy and portfolio maintenance; Inter Partes Review practice; freedom to operate analysis; non-infringement and invalidity opinion analysis; intellectual property due diligence review for acquisition of molecules and companies; preparation and review of license agreements